International orientation January 2021

-As well as a whole Welcome Month of activities for you to experience, you can take part in our international orientation programme.
-Join our in-person orientation activities, and take part in orientation online or on-demand.
+As well as university-wide activities for you to experience, you can take part in our international orientation programme.
+Take part in orientation online or on-demand.

 We are really excited to welcome you to Portsmouth, whether you are here with us in person or joining us online from overseas.

 Please note that all Welcome activities have been planned in line with current Government guidance.

 Due to the current UK lockdown, we have an exciting and varied programme of virtual events to welcome you to the University and help you get settled in the UK.